 Back on a blustery November day in 2013, I stopped by the roving menswear pop-up Northern Grade during its stop in a warehouse in Minneapolis.
-While there were all manner of American-made goods for sale, my girlfriend and I picked up a couple pom-pom-topped beanies emblazoned with the word “North” from local shop Askov Finlayson.
+While there was all manner of American-made goods for sale, my girlfriend and I picked up a couple of pom-pom-topped beanies emblazoned with the word “North” from local shop Askov Finlayson.
 They had just started releasing their own clothes, and we wanted to support a local business.
 We had never thought of our state as “the North,” we just thought it was too damn cold for the middle of November, and the hats were warm.

-Cut to Super Bowl 52, which took place at the city’s brand new U.S. Bank Stadium in February of 2018.
+Cut to Super Bowl 52, which took place at the city’s brand-new U.S. Bank Stadium in February 2018.
 The slogan?
 “Bold North.”
 It wasn’t a coincidence, but a culmination of an unintended rebranding of the state, where Minnesotans began to see their long, dark, harsh winters as a covetable badge of honor rather than a signpost in the snow telling outsiders to stay away.
 The Super Bowl Host Committee even copped to being inspired by Askov Finlayson, and specifically its co-founder Eric Dayton.

 Then, a year later, Dayton closed up shop at Askov Finlayson.
 Was that it?
 Was the North movement, which had spread beyond the state to other colder climes, officially over?
 On the contrary, it was just the beginning.

 In November 2019, Askov Finlayson reopened, no longer a local menswear outpost but as “the world’s first climate positive outerwear brand.”
 Its goal: Not to sell other companies’ clothes to Minnesotans, but to sell top-of-the-line winter gear that will keep people around the world warm while also making sure our winters are cold for future generations.